Is 187 A Prime Number

 Is 187 a Prime Number?
 A Deep Dive into Prime Numbers and Divisibility

 Is 187 a prime number?
-This seemingly simple question opens the door to a fascinating exploration of prime numbers, their properties, and the methods used to determine whether a given number is prime.
+Because of that, this seemingly simple question opens the door to a fascinating exploration of prime numbers, their properties, and the methods used to determine whether a given number is prime.
 Understanding prime numbers is fundamental to various areas of mathematics, from cryptography to number theory.
 This article will not only answer whether 187 is prime but also provide a comprehensive understanding of prime numbers and the techniques used to identify them.

 Introduction: Understanding Prime Numbers

 A prime number is a natural number greater than 1 that has no positive divisors other than 1 and itself.
-In simpler terms, it's a whole number that's only divisible by 1 and the number itself.
-For example, 2, 3, 5, and 7 are prime numbers.
-The number 4, however, is not prime because it's divisible by 1, 2, and 4.
+As an example, 2, 3, 5, and 7 are prime numbers.
+Even so, in simpler terms, it's a whole number that's only divisible by 1 and the number itself.
+Which means the number 4, however, is not prime because it's divisible by 1, 2, and 4.
 Numbers like 4 that are not prime are called composite numbers.
 The number 1 is considered neither prime nor composite.

 The study of prime numbers dates back to ancient Greece, with Euclid proving that there are infinitely many prime numbers.
 This fundamental theorem underpins many aspects of modern mathematics and computer science.
 The distribution of prime numbers is a subject of ongoing research, with mathematicians continually seeking to understand patterns and irregularities in their occurrence.